kartoza/osgs/README.md

 The project roadmap is outlined in the documentation here: https://kartoza.github.io/osgs/roadmap.html

-Note that this may have implications on the deployment strategy and implementaiton.
+Note that this may have implications on the deployment strategy and implementation.

 ## Quickstart